 Polyurethane insulation keeps ice frozen and items cold for up to 10 days.
 Press-and-pull latch keeps lid locked down in all positions.
 Built-in bottle opener and fish scale.
 Lifetime guarantee.
-45 qt. size.
+45-quart size.
 Certified bear resistant.
 Uses stainless steel hardware to make it rustproof.

 This cooler is expensive.
 It's not designed for the person on a budget.